How to… use and not just ‘apply’ theory

 3.1 The $1 million question is how to do this, for after all it goes against the grain of how theory is taught and valorised and is no easy matter.
 It may be helpful to discuss it via an example, which concerns the relationship of the work of the sociologist Norbert Elias to the Whites Writing Whiteness project.
 This also has the additional benefit for readers that there is quite a lot of information about this elsewhere on the WWW website.
 There are actually not that many social scientists or humanities scholars whose work is centrally concerned with matters of social change, the core topic of the WWW project.
-In the main, those who do so fall into one of two camps, those who look at social transitions and transformations in grounded circumstances in empirical way, and those who do use so theoretically and and generally fairly abstract terms.
+In the main, those who do this fall into one of two camps, those who look at social transitions and transformations in grounded circumstances in an empirical way, and those who do so theoretically and and generally in fairly abstract terms.

-3.2 The work of just a handful straddles this divide and is attractive because of this.
+3.2 The work of just a handful straddles this divide and is attractive because of it.
 Elias is particularly attractive in WWW terms because throughout his long career his work stresses the importance of always attending to specific circumstances, including the time, the place, the people, the events.
 It therefore insists that what particular societies – his eye was on Germany, France and Britain – deem to be ‘civilising’ will differ accordingly.

-3.3 This lends a particular utility to the work of Elias for a jobbing historical sociologist interested in social change with regard to the racial order in South Africa over the period starting with the arrival of white settlers.
+3.3 This lends a particular utility to the work of Elias for a jobbing historical sociology project interested in social change with regard to the racial order in South Africa over the period starting with the arrival of white settlers.
 This is because in effect he invites other researchers to use or rework or abandon the conceptual categories associated with his work.
 Such things as figurations, established and outsider groups, ratios of power and so forth are interesting as a package, and at the same time they may or may not work in of the times and other places involving other people and other events.